EHI-Saybrook Certificate in the Foundations

 - A year of personal therapy taken either before or during the yearlong program is strongly recommended.

-(b) HTP 6150 Existential Psychotherapies II: Rollo May and the Existential Tradition
+(b) EHTP 6150 Existential Psychotherapies II: Rollo May and the Existential Tradition

-(c) HTP 2047 Existential Psychotherapies III: James Bugental and the Existential-Humanistic Tradition
+(c) EHTP 2047 Existential Psychotherapies III: James Bugental and the Existential-Humanistic Tradition

 Academic courses are distance learning; instructors will be assigned after acceptance into the program.

-These two four-day experiential courses will offer a total of 48 hours of skill development training.
-They will be held on site, Experiential I in the Fall (October) and Experiential II the following Spring in March.
+These two four-night/five-day experiential residential courses will offer approximately 48 hours of skill development training.
+They will be held at a retreat center in the Bay Area.
+Experiential I in the Fall (October, 2017) and Experiential II in the Spring (April, 2018).
 Instructors are Orah Krug and Kirk Schneider.
 Please review course syllabi for additional course information.

 Cost of Program: